Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Simulation Study

-For the RPS prior distribution, we considered $q(\cR)$ as in \eqref{eq:prior_rps}, taking $\beta = |\cS|$ and we ran the algorithm over a grid of 10 values for $\alpha \in \{0, 0.1, 0.5, 1, 1.5, 2, 2.5, 3, 5, 10\}$ for each simulation.
-This specific setup corresponds to a prior distribution over the RPS that can interpreted as a penalty to larger-complexity models similar to the penalty introduced when using the Bayesian Information Criterion (BIC).
-When looking at the pseudoposterior in logarithmic scale, an additive term, $-\alpha d|\cR|\log(|\cS|)$, appears with $d|\cR|$ being the number of free parameters of the model and $|\cS|$ can be roughly interpreted as the sample size.
-The value of $\alpha$ controls the penalty on the prior probability for more complex models and it is directly related to how complex the higher pseudoposterior models tend to be, with a larger value of $\alpha$ leading to more mass concentrated on simpler models.
-Since the coefficients themselves are hardly interpretable, we chose to use vague priors for varying-dimensional vector $\btheta$, considering independent Gaussian priors with mean $0$ variance and prior variance of $\sigma^2_p = 10$ for each of its components, regardless of the RPS associated with it.
+For the RPS prior distribution, we considered $q(\cR)$ a uniform distribution with every possible RPS that is a subset of the maximal RPS having the same probability, which represents a non-informative prior and also simplifies the computation of acceptance probabilities.
+Since the coefficients themselves are hardly interpretable, we chose to use vague priors for the varying-dimensional vector $\btheta$, considering independent Gaussian priors with mean $0$ variance and prior variance of $\sigma^2_p = 100$ for each of its components, regardless of the RPS associated with it.

-As for the parameters involved in the proposal kernel, we executed multiple short pilot runs to evaluate whether high pseudoposterior regions (RPS and coefficients) were reached within a sensible number of iterations and acceptance rates were at a reasonable level.
-We concluded that $\sigma^2_\text{s} = \sigma^2_\text{bd} = 0.15$, $\sigma^2_\text{w} = 0.005$ and $\nu = 0.1$ resulted in good balance between exploring the complex space that is composed by the RPS and the varying-dimension coefficient vector while maintaining the acceptance rate at reasonable levels.
-Low values for $\nu$ should be used in order to ``concentrate'' the weights sampled from the Dirichlet distribution in a few values when proposing a Split move.
+As for the parameters involved in the proposal kernel, we executed multiple short pilot runs to evaluate whether high pseudoposterior regions (RPS and coefficients) were reached within a reasonable number of iterations.
+We concluded that $\sigma_\text{s} = \sigma_\text{bd} = 0.15$, $\sigma_\text{w} = 0.005$ and $\nu = 0.1$ resulted in good balance between exploring the complex space that is composed by the RPS and the varying-dimension coefficient vector while maintaining the acceptance rate at reasonable levels.

 For the mixture probabilities probabilities, we chose $p_\Psi(\cR)$ always proportional to $4$ for $\Psi = \text{w}$ and $1$ for the remaining types of moves that are valid for the current state $\cR$, resulting in